Protection of your personal data

 This privacy statement explains the reason for the processing of your personal data, the way we collect, handle and ensure protection of all personal data provided, how that information is used and what rights you have in relation to your personal data.
 It also specifies the contact details of the responsible Data Controller with whom you may exercise your rights, the Data Protection Officer and the European Data Protection Supervisor.

-The information in relation to processing operation “EU Neighbours website” undertaken by the Directorate-General for Neighbourhood and Enlargement Negotiations / Unit NEAR.A2 Inter-institutional Relations and Communication, is presented below.
+The information in relation to processing operation “EU Neighbours website” undertaken by the Data Controller is presented below.

 2. Why and how do we process your personal data?

-Purpose of the processing operation: The Directorate-General Neighbourhood & Enlargement Negotiations / Unit NEAR.A2 Inter-institutional Relations and Communication collects and uses your personal information for the purposes of the visibility and promotion of EU-funded projects and programmes in the Eastern and Southern Neighbourhood countries (Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova and Ukraine; Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine1, Syria and Tunisia) through personal invitations to events, and sending of notifications and news alerts about the EU-funded programmes and projects and EU-related opportunities in the Eastern Partnership and in the Middle East and North Africa (MENA) region.
+Purpose of the processing operation: The Data Controller collects and uses your personal information for the purposes of the visibility and promotion of EU-funded projects and programmes and EU related opportunities in the Southern Neighbourhood countries (Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria and Tunisia) that you have requested by registering to news alerts and newsletters.

 All data processing is transparent and abides by the principle of users opting-in/out, and allowing the data they provide to be used for specific purposes.

 Your personal data will not be used for an automated decision-making, including profiling.